• Skip to primary navigation

 Can I Freeze It?

-Yes, you can freeze the leftover vegan spinach dip.
-Put it in a freezer-safe container in the freezer for up to 2-3 months for the best quality.
+Yes, you can freeze the leftover vegan spinach and artichoke dip.
+Put it in a freezer-safe container in the freezer for 2-3 months.

 When you're ready to reheat it, put the container in the fridge for 24 hours to defrost.
 It will be a little watery when you first defrost it, but just give it a good stir to mix it up and the water will evaporate completely when you heat it up.
 You can warm it in the microwave or in a saucepan over medium heat on the stovetop until it's warmed through.

-You can use enjoy the recipe just like this or you can use it as a filling in so many different ways!
+You can use enjoy the recipe just like this or you can use it as a filling in so many different recipes!

-• Lasagna Roll-Ups: You can spoon the filling into lasagna noodles or zucchini slices and make rollups.
+• You can spoon the filling into lasagna noodles or zucchini slices and make rollups.

-• Manicotti: You can use the filling in manicotti tubes, top it with tomato sauce and then bake it at 375 degrees for 30 minutes.
+• Use the filling in manicotti tubes, top it with tomato sauce, and then bake it at 375 degrees for 30 minutes.

-• Vegan "Chicken" Florentine: You can serve the dip over vegan chicken tenders (I like Gardein seven grain tenders) or roasted cauliflower steaks.
+• Spoon the dip over vegan chicken tenders (I like Gardein seven-grain tenders) or roasted cauliflower steaks for a vegan spin on chicken florentine.

-• Can I Bake it?
 Yes!
-To make a baked spinach artichoke dip, follow the recipe instructions to make it and then you can pour it into an oven-safe dish, top it with shredded vegan cheese (optional) and bake it at 350 degrees for 30 minutes.
+To make a baked spinach artichoke dip, follow the recipe instructions, then pour it into an oven-safe dish, top it with shredded vegan cheese (optional) and bake it at 350 degrees for 30 minutes or until it's hot and bubbly.

 Success Tips

-• Boiling (or soaking for 2-3 hours) the raw cashews for 10 minutes prior to blending them helps the cashews to break down easier in the blender and makes it easier for your body to digest them.
+• You can boil the raw cashews for 10 minutes or soak them for 2-3 hours prior to blending.
+Doing this will help the cashews to break down easier in the blender and it makes it easier to digest.

 • Only use unsweetened and unflavored plant milk.
 If you use sweetened or vanilla-flavored, the dip will taste sweet.